MikauSchekzen/atom-reindenter/README.md

 ## Usage

+### Reindenting quickly (detect indent)

+1. Use `shift-alt-r` to quickly reindent to soft tabs from the editor settings, by detecting current indentation.

+2. Done.

 ### Reindenting manually

-1. Use `shift-alt-r` to open a panel to manually reindent.
+1. Use `ctrl-shift-alt-r` to open a panel to manually reindent.

 2. Specify the number of spaces per indentation the document currently uses.